ToBiDi0410/DiscordAIOPresence/README.md

 A Project with the Aim to provide one Application for all possible Discord Presences.

+#### This project is not beeing developed actively!
+Opening Issues or requesting features is not as weigthed as in other projects!

 ### Currently Supported:
 - Chrome (Remote Debugging Port 9222)
   - Youtube